RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 ```

 The name used in the invocation is held in `#Name.#Level` for possible use in an error message from the
-`RETURN` clause, see nnn
+`RETURN` clause, see <!--TODO-->nnn

 ### The value of a function

-A built-in function completes when it returns from the activity defined in section nnn.
+A built-in function completes when it returns from the activity defined in section <!--TODO-->nnn.
 The value of a
-built-in function is defined in section nnn.
+built-in function is defined in section <!--TODO-->nnn.

 An internal routine completes when `#Level` returns to the value it had when the routine was invoked.
 The
 value of the internal function is the value of the _expression_ on the _return_ which completed the routine.